Battery0/CV/README.md

 Games development quality assurance tester for Electronic Arts, focusing on the Nintendo GameCube and Xbox 360.
 QA testing included AAA games within well-known franchises of _Harry Potter_, _FIFA_, _James Bond_, and _Battlefield_.

-Main responsibilities included:
+Main responsibilities:
 * Finding, reproducing, and documenting software issues and raising to the development team for technical de-bugging
-* Maintaining and updating identified issues wihin software bug database for management of version control
+* Maintaining and updating identified issues within software bug database for management of version control
-* Validating correct inclusion of publsher and games studio legally required imagery and wording within title credits
+* Validating correct inclusion of publisher and games studio legally required imagery and wording within title credits

 ## Skills